 It is recommended to take dark frames covering several binning and exposure values so that they may be reused transparently by Ekos whenever needed.

-In the calibration phase, you need to capture an image, select a guide star, and click Calibrate to begin the calibration process.
+In the calibration phase, you need to capture an image, select a guide star, and click Guide to begin the calibration process.
+If calibration was already completed successfully before, then the autoguiding process shall begin immediately, otherwise it would start the calibration process.
 If Auto Star is checked, then you are only required to click capture and Ekos will automatically select the best fit guide star in the image and continues the calibration process automatically.
 If Auto Calibration is disabled, Ekos will try to automatically highlight the best guide star in the field.
 You need to confirm or change the selection before you can start the calibration process.
 The calibration options are:

 - Pulse: The duration of pulses in milliseconds to be sent to the mount.
 This value should be large enough to cause a noticable movement in the guide star.
 If you increase the value and you do not notice any motion of the guide star, then this suggests possible mount issues such as jamming or connection issues via the ST4 cable.